isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-07-25-post-National Water Safety Programme Introduces New Open Water Module.md

 10. "The SwimSafer re-certification course offers a useful recap of the concepts and skills of the SwimSafer programme for instructors like me.
 It also provides me a great opportunity to explore with other fellow instructors new ways of teaching our students about water safety," said Mr Garett Lee, a SwimSafer instructor with 15 years of coaching experience.

-11. For more information on SwimSafer, the public can visit www.singaporesports.sg/swimsafer or contact the SSC SwimSafer Division via email at ssc_swimsafer@ssc.gov.sg.
+11. For more information on SwimSafer, the public can visit [www.myactivesg.com/Programmes/SwimSafer-Programme](https://www.myactivesg.com/Programmes/SwimSafer-Programme) or contact the SSC SwimSafer Division via email at [sport_swimsafer@sport.gov.sg](sport_swimsafer@sport.gov.sg).

 [1] Based on statistics from the Singapore Life Saving Society's Annual Reports (from 2006 to 2010) for cases heard in the Coroner's Court

 ---

-###### Annex A - Six Progressive Stages of the SwimSafer Programme
+**Annex A - Six Progressive Stages of the SwimSafer Programme**

 **Stage 1: Introduction to Water Skills**<br>
 The objective is for your child to gain confidence and develop independence in the water, as well as learn general and deep-end water safety.
 Techniques taught include forward and backward movement, entering and exiting the pool safely, and introduction to personal water survival skills.